 - Test to ensure that the data is properly encrypted and decrypted.

 - Test to ensure the integrity of data transmission.
-Integrity in terms of data being transferred from computer to computer without getting lost as well as the encryption and decryption process meanwhile.
+This means that the data being transferred from one device to another is not subject to loss and making sure the encryption and decryption process is running smoothly

 - Stage 1 – Functional Testing: test the main requirements of the implementation as a single block.

-- Stage 2 – Integration Testing: test to validate that API requests and responses are formatted and handled as it should be.
+- Stage 2 – Integration Testing: test to validate that API requests and responses are formatted and handled as they should be.

 - Stage 5 – Performance Testing: It validates the expected and actual performance readings before deciding to launch.